This is so easy you probably won’t believe me, but I am going to tell you anyway because it works.

 - Sleep enables the brain to process information, lay down memory, and enables learning.

-The inability to sleep properly is often due to stress, an over active mind, and some bad habits like working late at night.
+The inability to sleep properly is often due to stress, an overactive mind, and some bad habits like working late at night.
 Many people resort to sleeping tablets, Melatonin, and other supplements.
-I have done this and found that it made be seriously tired the next day.
+I have done this and found that it made me seriously tired the next day.
 So when I discovered a nutritional way of dealing with the issue, I was very happy that it didn’t involve popping a pill.

 So, how can you get your sleep back?